Statistical physics of inhomogeneous transport: Unification of diffusion laws and inference from first-passage statistics: Introduction

 However only the energy function $U(\bm{x})$ can be interpreted as a thermodynamic potential consistently with the classical statistical mechanics and the Fick's law.
 The density $\rho(\bm{x})$ of an equilibrium system must obey the Maxwell-Boltzmann distribution---a reason why the mass diffusion may be considered as a paradigmatic example of the transport phenomena \cite{Rondoni2021}.
 This result is reproduced only for the potential $U(\bm{x})$ in the Smoluchowski equation~\cite{lau2007} and extends to nonequilibrium systems through Onsager's theory \cite{onsager1931I,onsager1931II,onsager1953}.

 The Smoluchowski and Fokker-Planck equations can also describe an ensemble of Brownian particles exploring an energy landscape with a space-dependent diffusion coefficient~\cite{lau2007}.
-In such a model the energy function $\tilde{U}(\bm{x})$, further called the \textit{Fokker-Planck potential}, determines the preferred direction of the particles' flow.
+In such a model the energy function $\tilde{U}(\bm{x})$, determines the preferred direction of the \rb{microscopic particle} flow.
 This interpretation is also supported by our analysis of a simplified microscopic model of diffusion (Sec.~\ref{sec:mic}).

 In a recent work \cite{belousov2020} we combined stochastic theory of diffusion with molecular-dynamics simulations to investigate mobility of water molecules near the amino-acid surface of a glutamine crystal, which has been implicated in numerous neurodegenerative diseases.
-In that study, assuming Eq.~\eqref{eq:SE}, the gradient of external potential and the mean first-passage time of the molecules escaping a narrow spatial region were measured and then used to infer the transverse inhomogeneous diffusion coefficient $D(x)$ as a function of distance $x$ to the crystal's surface.\looseness-1
+In that study, assuming Eq.~\eqref{eq:SE}, the gradient of external potential and the mean first-passage time of the molecules escaping a narrow spatial region were measured, and then used to infer the transverse inhomogeneous diffusion coefficient $D(x)$ as a function of distance $x$ to the crystal's surface.

 Here, using the \textit{equivalence} of the Smoluchowski and Fokker-Planck pictures we propose a new inference method for both, the transverse potential term, Eq.~\eqref{eq:inferU}, and the space-dependent diffusivity, Eq.~\eqref{eq:inferD}.
 Notably, our method relies only on the first-passage statistics extracted from stochastic trajectories of the system of interest.
 We thoroughly test this estimation technique in a model of the B\"uttiker-Landauer ratchet \cite{buttikerTransportConsequenceStatedependent1987,landauerMotionOutNoisy1988}~(Sec.~\ref{sub:ld}).